 Despite being used for nearly 60 years, researchers have some questions about certain aspects of contraceptive birth control pills.
-Namely, how they affect the brain.
+Including how they affect the brain.

-Most women know the not-so pleasant known side effects of birth control, including potential weight gain, anxiety, mood swings and high blood pressure, but a new study out of the University of Greifswald in Germany found something else women might need to worry about: birth control pills could be blurring your emotional recognition.
+Most women know the not-so pleasant side effects of birth control — like potential weight gain — but a new study at the University of Greifswald in Germany found another side effect: birth control pills might blur a woman's emotional recognition capabilities.

-MindBodyGreen reports the team found both groups to be equally good at recognizing easy, black-and-white facial expressions on a computer during an emotional recognition test.
-But the women who took oral contraceptives were 10 percent worse on average than non-users at interpreting emotions when the facial expressions became more complex.
+Lischke's team found that both groups were equally good at recognizing easy, black-and-white facial expressions on a computer during an emotional recognition test.
+However, the women who took oral contraceptives were 10 percent worse on average than non-users at interpreting emotions when the facial expressions became more complex.

 "Cyclic variations of estrogen and progesterone levels are known to affect women's emotion recognition, and influence activity and connections in associated brain regions," he said.
 "Since oral contraceptives work by suppressing estrogen and progesterone levels, it makes sense that oral contraceptives also affect women's emotion recognition However, the exact mechanism underlying oral contraceptive induced changes in women's emotion recognition remains to be elucidated."

-The researchers believe more examination is needed before users need to be concerned about using of birth control pills.
-Though researchers do believe that future studies should examine if contraceptives alter women's ability to initiate and maintain intimate relationships.
+The researchers believe more examination is needed before users need to be concerned about using of birth control pills, the release explains.
+The hope is that future studies will be able to determine whether contraceptives alter women's ability to initiate and maintain relationships.